Guneetkaurr/Django-project/README.md

 # Django-project

-Batch A (customize django admin with python)
+Batch A  - customize django admin with python